-If you're dealing with irritated neighbors who are annoyed at your dog, the good news is there are a few steps you can take to quiet down the barking while you aren't in your apartment.
+If you’re dealing with irritated neighbors who are annoyed at your dog and its excessive barking, the good news is there are a few steps you can take to quiet down the barking.
 But first, you need to understand why dogs bark, why your dog started barking and general barking behavior to prevent it in the future.

-- Someone knocking on the door: If you have a visitor or a package delivered throughout the day and someone rings the doorbell, this will startle your dog and it will likely start barking
+If you have a visitor or a package delivered throughout the day and someone rings the doorbell, this can startle your dog to start barking.

-- Alarm or being territorial: Dogs are protective creatures and when they feel like their home is in danger, it’s your dog’s motivation to protect it.
-They’ll naturally bark to show people it's their territory.
+Dogs are protective creatures.
+When they feel like their home is in danger, it’s your dog’s motivation to protect it.
+They’ll naturally bark to show people or other dogs that it’s their territory.
 This is also known as alarm barking or territorial barking.
-This is one of the many perks of having a dog, but it can pose a problem when neighbors don't want their home protected by its barking.
+This is one of the many perks of having a dog, but it can pose a problem when neighbors don’t want their home protected by its barking.

-- Attention seeking: Do you have an attention-seeking dog who likes to steal the show?
+Do you have an attention-seeking dog who likes to steal the show?
 Well, when you leave, your dog still wants to be center stage and can bark to try and get that attention back.
 A dog can also start attention-seeking barking when you have guests like friends or family members over.

-Dogs are our furry friends who like being social, so when they're lonely, they can bark to signify they want to be around people again
+Dogs are our furry friends who like being social, so when they’re lonely, they can bark to signify they want to be around people again.

-These are just some of the reasons dogs bark.
-By figuring out what's triggering your dog to bark, you can help try and calm him or her down when you're gone.
+These are just some of the reasons dogs bark excessively.
+By figuring out what’s triggering your dog to bark, you can help try and calm him or her down when you’re gone.

-Because dogs, like humans, have unique personalities, there isn't one right way to get your dog to be quiet.
-This can be frustrating, but take comfort knowing that there are multiple ways to calm Fido down while you're gone and reduce the bad barking habit.
-Here's a list of some great ideas for how to get your dog to stop barking.
+Because dogs, like humans, have unique personalities, there isn’t one right way to get your dog to be quiet.
+This can be frustrating, but take comfort in knowing that there are multiple ways to calm your pup down while you’re gone and reduce your dog’s excessive barking habit.
+Here are a few tips for how to get your dog to stop barking.

-Most often, dogs don't bark simply to make noise (although some breeds actually do).
+Most dogs don’t bark simply to make noise (although some breeds actually do).
 Barking or barking excessively can be set off when a dog sees a perceived threat.
-This could be seeing other animals outside, other dogs, people walking past or even just a squirrel on the tree just outside of your living room window.
-For that reason, many dog owners begin addressing barking by simply cutting off the sights and sounds from the outside world.
+This could be seeing other animals outside, other dogs, people walking past or even just a squirrel on the tree outside your living room window.
+For that reason, many dog owners address their dog’s barking by simply cutting off the sights and sounds from the outside world.